w3c/largest-contentful-paint/README.md

 *   Elements whose CSS visibility property set to “hidden” is regarded as invisible.
 *   A text element in [font-block period](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display#The_font_display_timeline) is invisible.

-Note that we haven’t taken occlusion into account.
-We are not sure whether occlusion is possible to implement efficiently, but we'd like to take it into account if we can find an efficient approach.
+Note that occlusion is not taken into account due to implementation efficiency concerns.
+It may be added in the future if those concerns are alleviated.

-Text size has a granularity issue.
-There is a discrepancy between users’ understanding of a block of text and how the text is defined in DOM tree.
+Regarding text, there is some discrepency between the way users may preceive blocks of text and the way text is defined in the DOM tree.
 While users tend to regard a paragraph as a block of text, the paragraph may be represented by several text nodes on the DOM tree because of links and different text style.
 Currently LCP regards each text node as a unit of text, which is sometimes different from user perception.

-LCP will explore ways of grouping text considering computational cost and accuracy (Element Timing is exploring about [grouping text nodes by their immediate parent](https://docs.google.com/document/d/1xhPJnXf0Nqsi8cBFrlzBuHavirOVZBd8TqdD_OyrDGw/edit#heading=h.1e3yk3amx58m)).
+The issue of grouping text nodes seems like an issue shared between LCP and its underlying primitive, Element Timing.
+Element Timing is exploring [grouping text nodes by their immediate parent](https://docs.google.com/document/d/1xhPJnXf0Nqsi8cBFrlzBuHavirOVZBd8TqdD_OyrDGw/edit#heading=h.1e3yk3amx58m)).

-### Before user input
+### Interaction with user input

 The design of the metric has also considered the fact that user inputs may cause pages to show different content.
-Because of different ways of user interaction, the same page may produce different LCPs.
+Because of different ways users may interact with the page, the same page may produce different LCPs.

 We observe that, for many pages, large elements can be inserted into the document in response to user input.
 Without ignoring updates after user input, LCP often reported values closer to the total time a user spent on the page.
 Without filtering out updates due to user input, LCP ends up measuring time to user input that inserted the largest element, rather than time until the main content of the page is initially visible.